Cancerfonden - dör för dig

 Process

-UX designer leading a workshop for the ‘Dör För Dig’ campaign, presenting early concept sketches and insights on a whiteboard, alongside close-ups of ideation notes.Hand-drawn low-fidelity wireframes for the ‘Dör För Dig’ campaign, showing early mobile concepts for the step-by-step flow and sharing options.User testing session for the ‘Dör För Dig’ campaign prototype, showing participants interacting with the mobile interface on a laptop during concept validation.UX persona for the ‘Dör För Dig’ campaign, presenting an 18-year-old student including background, motivations, challenges and how he interacts with the campaign experience.Low-fidelity wireframes for the ‘Dör För Dig’ campaign showing the mobile onboarding flow, step-by-step creation screens and overview pages.Design system for Cancerfonden’s ‘Dör För Dig’ campaign, showing typography, color palette, spacing, buttons, icons and logo variations.
+Casandra (UX/UI Designer) leading a workshop for the ‘Dör För Dig’ campaign, presenting early concept sketches and insights on a whiteboard, alongside close-ups of ideation notes.Hand-drawn low-fidelity wireframes for the ‘Dör För Dig’ campaign, showing early mobile concepts for the step-by-step flow and sharing options.User testing session for the ‘Dör För Dig’ campaign prototype, showing participants interacting with the mobile interface on a laptop during concept validation.UX persona for the ‘Dör För Dig’ campaign, presenting an 18-year-old student including background, motivations, challenges and how he interacts with the campaign experience.Low-fidelity wireframes for the ‘Dör För Dig’ campaign showing the mobile onboarding flow, step-by-step creation screens and overview pages.Design system for Cancerfonden’s ‘Dör För Dig’ campaign, showing typography, color palette, spacing, buttons, icons and logo variations.

 Solution